 What Was the Financial Cost of Maintaining the Berlin Wall?

-The Berlin Wall, which stood for almost three decades, was not only a symbol of the separation between East and West Germany but also a significant financial burden for the East German government.
-Erected on August 13, 1961, the wall served as a physical barrier and border control between the two sides of the city of Berlin.
-While the wall had political and social implications, it also came with a substantial economic cost.
+The actual structure that was around for almost three decades was the symbol of the division of east and west Germany and served also as a financial burden for the East Germany government.
+As mentioned earlier, the wall was built on August 13, in 1961 to effectively act as a fence as well as a barrier that separates the two sides of the city of Berlin.
+Thus, the wall had political and social significances; nonetheless, building the wall was not a cheap solution: it also bore economic consequences.

 The Construction Expenses